dsc-courses/dsc80-2023-wi/project5.md

 You will submit your project in two ways:
 1. By uploading a **PDF version** of your notebook to the specific "Project 5 Notebook PDF (Dataset)" assignment on Gradescope **for your dataset**.
     - To export your notebook as a PDF, first, restart your kernel and run all cells.
 Then, go to "File > Print Preview".
 Then, save a print preview of the webpage as a PDF.
 There are other ways to save a notebook as a PDF but they may require that you have additional packages installed on your computer, so this is likely the most straightforward.
-    - Make sure the notebook PDF doesn't have any cells cut off so we will not miss any part of your code.
+    - Make sure none of the code is cut off in your notebook's PDF.
+If you need to, "stack" your code like in the example at the bottom of [this page](https://notes.dsc80.com/content/02/data-types.html).
     - It's fine if your `plotly` graphs don't render in the PDF output of your notebook.
     - This notebook asks you to include a link to your website; make sure to do so.
 2. By submitting a **link to your website** to the "Project 5 Website Link (All Datasets)" assignment on Gradescope.

 To both submissions, make sure to tag your partner.
 You don't need to submit your actual `.ipynb` file anywhere. **While your website must be public and you should share it with others, you should _not_ make your code for this project available publicly.**

 Since there are two assignments you need to submit to on Gradescope, we will treat your submission time as being the **latter** of your two submissions.
-So, if you submit to the "Project 3 Notebook PDF" assignment before the deadline but to the "Project 5 Website Link (All Datasets)" website one day late, overall, you will be charged a slip day.
+So, if you submit to the "Project 5 Notebook PDF" assignment before the deadline but to the "Project 5 Website Link (All Datasets)" website one day late, overall, you will be charged a slip day.

 {: .warning }